The 5 Best No-Fee Balance Transfer Cards of 2025 (0% APR Picks)

 Is there a card that never charges a fee for balance transfers?

-Does balance transfer hurt credit score?
+Does a balance transfer hurt my credit score?

 Who has the longest 0% balance transfer?